 - To go berserk and immediately start working on the idea- which includes ‘’do not disturb’’ mindset and isolation from the possible sources of interference- At least until the moment when inspiration decreases or disappears.
 It goes without saying that mental presence is not involved in this scenario and it often does not include physical presence.

-- The third and least possible scenario (fairy tale creative myth) is that somewhere exist someone who knows how to manage the creative flow in tricky times and places.
+- The third and least possible scenario (fairy tale creative myth) is that somewhere exists someone who knows how to manage the creative flow in tricky times and places.
 That includes successfully withholding a hefty drive to immediately work on the idea.
-That also includes ‘’I’ll do it later’’ attitude with no doubt/regret for possible lost of creative potential and drive.
+That also includes a ‘’I’ll do it later’’ attitude with no doubt/regret for possible loss of creative potential and drive.
 If somewhere that CREATIVE YODA MASTER (mythical creature) exists, please take this young padawan to the training.
 I would be much grateful.

 TIP: Don’t be limited by time and space.
 If something suits you, follow it regardless of the situation you are in.
 Moments of inspiration are not scheduled.
 If this happens before bed, write down the idea and act on it the next day.
 If you are enthusiastic and have the energy, start working on it immediately.
 Do what suits you best.
-As I already said, creative proffessions rarely have fixed working hours.
+As I already said, creative professions rarely have fixed working hours.
 You can not be forced to be creative, so do what is natural to you.
 In extreme cases a few days ‘’away’’ from the project may take place in order to approach it with fresh eyes- and this is also ok.
 It can be stressful because there usually are time limits and deadlines, but it is a ‘’must do’’ when creative blockade kicks in.

-CREATIVE JOURNEY – CHAPTERS OF DESPARATION:
+CREATIVE JOURNEY – CHAPTERS OF DESPERATION:

 - INITIAL PHASE – it includes the process of comprehending the essence of the project.
 It should answer the questions about what we want to achieve and what the client wants or needs.
 This is just an informative phase in which we get a wider picture of the project.
-This phase can be called the ‘’running-in’’ the project when everything is still quite vague and there’s not enough information.
+This phase can be called the ‘’running-in’’ of the project when everything is still quite vague and there’s not enough information.

 - NO IDEA PHASE – Sometimes you’ll hit a brick wall – and that’s fine!
-This phase involves taking into account the first two, often includes thinking about the goals of the project and message that you want to send.
+This phase involves taking into account the first two and often includes thinking about the goals of the project and the message that you want to send.
 It also includes the beginning of the brainstorming phase when you intensively think about the idea, but it’s simply not materializing.
 The more effort you invest, the less visible are the results.
 The best thing to do is to move away from the project and start with it after a couple of days break with fresh pair of eyes.

 - BRAINSTORMING PHASE ONE – Regardless of the topic or method – brainstorming is the fitting approach.
-Usually there is a rule in brainstorming participation: ‘’The more, the merrier.’’
-If you don’t have the luxury of brainstorming with collective or creative team, you can do it by yourself..and internet.
+Usually, there is a rule in brainstorming participation: ‘’The more, the merrier.’’
+If you don’t have the luxury of brainstorming with the collective or creative team, you can do it by yourself..and the Internet.
 It is not unusual that the first brainstorming does not get you the general or initial idea.
 Sometimes it happens that the general direction in which the project should go is known, but you still don’t have the ‘’material’’ or the ‘’story’’.
 Believe it or not- that is something.
 It gives you direction for your train of thought.

-- STILL NO IDEA – Brainstorming is not always fruitfull.
+- STILL NO IDEA – Brainstorming is not always fruitful.
 Every creative person knows the ‘’feeling’’ – adrenaline rush from the excitement when something good and usable comes to mind.
 If that sense of security and determination to develop and implement is missing, or you’re not completely satisfied with it, then you don’t have the idea.
 The previous brainstorming phase does not necessarily mean that the idea will be ready for further deployment.
 Or that you’ll even have a useful idea at all.
-Dont give up, there’s still time and few stages/stations of desperation.
+Don’t give up, there’s still time and a few stages/stations of desperation.
 The worst is yet to come.

 - MOMENT OF ENLIGHTENMENT – Probably the best stage you can find yourself in.
 If you are ready to defend your idea and do everything possible to implement it in its original form – this is probably the best outcome.

 - BRAINSTORMING OF THE BRAINSTORMING – The phase of connecting all the dots and ideas in one usable concept or product.
-In this phase everything clears up and there is a clear plan for implementing ideas in the final product.
+In this phase, everything clears up and there is a clear plan for implementing ideas in the final product.
 It only remains to predict and circumvent possible obstacles or complications in the development phase.
 Hooray!

 - CONSTRUCTIVE IDEA DEVELOPMENT – This may be the challenging part and sometimes can be tricky, but not as tricky as the phase when you don’t have the slightest idea what to do.
 Or in which direction to think.
-It’s the phase when all the creative work is done and idea becomes the product.
+It’s the phase when all the creative work is done and the idea becomes the product.

 Not every project is the same and there are no universal rules for the implementation of each.
-It’s understandable that creative process is sometimes complicated.
+It’s understandable that the creative process is sometimes complicated.
 For this reason, it must not be rushed.
-On another hand, every creative person is different and takes a different path to get to the ideas.
+On another hand, every creative person is different and takes a different path to get to ideas.
 Some have their own routine, some have their usual patterns of thinking.
-When you work on your next creative project, keep in mind ‘’time & space’’ dimension of getting to ideas.
-And the fact that sometimes it’s difficult to stop thinking about the project and letting it stew for a few days.
+When you work on your next creative project, keep in mind the ‘’time & space’’ dimension of getting to ideas.
+And the fact that sometimes it’s difficult to stop thinking about the project and let it stew for a few days.
 Believe me, nothing bad will happen if you relax and rest your thought process.